The followings policy initiatives have been taken by the Government after the liberalization to enhance the availability of steel in the country

 - For reducing the stress in the steel sector, RBI has extended 5:25 scheme in July 2015, whereby longer amortization period for loans to projects in infrastructure and core industries sectors, say 25 years, based on the economic life or concession period of the project, with periodic re-financing, say every 5 years, is allowed.

-- For ensuring quality of steel 53 items have been brought under quality control orders issued by the Government.
+- For ensuring quality of steel, 145 Indian Standards for steel have been brought under quality control orders issued by the Government.
 This will help in keeping away the production of inferior quality of steel in the country.

 - Ministry of Steel has constituted an Investment Facilitation Cell to provide necessary information pertaining to steel sector, such as, policies of the Ministries, various incentive schemes and opportunities available to make it convenient for investors to take investment decisions.